Please notice this was first posted in the period 2012-2014 and can be outdated

 Around noon we arrived in the Dusit Thani hotel in Hua Hin to find out not all rooms were ready yet, and they call themselves a 5-star hotel?
 It is nice though that Sasin saves no effort to get us into the best hotel in Hua Hin, until you realize we paid for this ourselves with our tuition fees.

 The best part of the hotel, besides the pool, is the restaurant!
-Every meal was a buffet with a rich choice of sea food, international platters, and Thai food.
+Every meal was a buffet with a rich choice of sea food, international plates, and Thai food.

 Next to the indoor activities (building a Eiffel tower with straws, preparing a presentation about a ASEAN country, rehearsing for the performance) there were also a couple of outdoor activities on the beach and teambuilding activities on the Dusit Thani property.
 Cheating was rampant during the activities, something that was not addressed in any way which made no sense to me until my wife later explained that cheating is commonly the most fun part of any competition.
 And again I learned something about Thailand.